Immerse yourself in the epicurean delights of a storied cuisine that has been seducing palates through the ages.

 This morning meet with the Maison bleue Moroccan chef, Tariq Hadine to discuss the dishes that you would like to learn.
 Learn the correct preparation of Moroccan mint tea.
 Shop in the Medina in the morning to collect the day’s ingredients.
 Head back to class and were you will learn and preparing three authentic dishes.
 You will then enjoy your meal and saver what you have learnt with a glass of local wine.

 Travel in a privately driven vehicle from Fes to Marrakech, making a lunch stop en-route.
 Explore the rugged terrain of the Middle Atlas Mountain range, boasting towering cliff faces, and incredible passes.
 Drive by the scenic berber villages of Immouzer de Kandar and the university town of Ifrane for a glimpse into rural living in Morocco.
 Explore the Kasbah of Ras El Ain and mingle amongst the merchants to find the perfect gift.
 The approximate travel time is 7.5 hours.

-Beni Mellal is one of the agricultural centres of Morocco, it a picturesque location to enjoy lunch at a traditional restaurant with your local guide.
+Beni Mellal is one of the agricultural centres of Morocco.
+It's picturesque location to perfect to enjoy lunch at a traditional restaurant with your local guide.